mini-rose/mocha/doc/types.rst

           ^
           which will then get copied into the `x` value

-This is roughly how it should look like in LLVM IR, in reality there would more metadata about the variables itself, like the alignment::
+This is roughly how it should look like in LLVM IR, in reality there would be more metadata about the variables itself, like the alignment::

         ; Allocate space for the str instance